 - Exposure: From the moment you take your first course until you complete the 18 credits of the minor, you gain exposure to the field, research, and career opportunities that will broaden your understanding of data science and offer insights into the value of studying data science as you pursue your short-term and long-term goals.

 - Experience: Our signature courses offer hands-on experience with in-demand data science tools and techniques.

 - Ethics: Our approach to teaching and training you centers on ethics and the responsible transfer of knowledge.
 You learn about the legal and ethical implications of acquiring and analyzing data, and building models so that their applications advance the field and better our communities.

-- Community: To set you up for success, you are immersed in a community of support that comprises the Data Science Learning Community, coaching and mentoring, and professional networking with experts in the industry, alumni in the field, professors across disciplines, and researchers at university labs and corporate departments.
+- Community: To set you up for success, you are immersed in a community of support that comprises the Data Science Learning Community, coaching, mentoring, and professional networking with experts in the industry, alumni in the field, professors across disciplines, and researchers at university labs and corporate departments.

 - Career Readiness: The Data Science Minor has career readiness as its overarching goal.
 When you complete the minor, you will have the training, skills, and confidence to land competitive internships, engage in research opportunities, and start your first full-time opportunity in data science and data analyst positions.

 Who should study Data Science?